hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 weather_ = kx.q.qsql.update(weather, columns = {'date': date})
 ```

-Some team members started using kdb/q code instead of PyKX functions in the pythonic way, they found the code more elegant and concise.
-Once the team had a little more fluency, a function entirely in q was proposed:
+Some team members started using q code instead of PyKX functions in the pythonic way, as they found the code more elegant and concise.
+Once the team had a little more fluency, a function written entirely in q was proposed:

 ```python